AIT-Focus/About-Focus/README.md

 ## 👥 Managed By
 This repository is maintained by **Class CRs**:
 - Rana Qasim Shafiq
-- Ahmed Ali Yousuf
+- Ahmed Ali Younas
 - Aima Faheem
 And Co-maintained by:
+- Muzummil Baig
 - Usman Shaikh
-- Muzummil Baig

 This all is to help students stay organized and access resources efficiently.